 - ETFs are available

-- Access to the exchange where the desired ETF is traded is provided by the broker
+- You have access to the exchange where the desired ETF is traded

 What else do you need to know about ETFs?

 Want to learn more before deciding which is the best ETF for you?
 Check out these articles to deepen your knowledge:

 - What is the difference between mutual funds and ETFs?

 - What is the difference between US and EU ETFs?